Almost Orthogonal Arrays: Search Three Ways: Introduction

 This practical need for more arrays has motivated the relaxation of the notion of orthogonal array in several contexts.
 Under the name of ``nearly-orthogonal array''---and way less often ``almost orthogonal array''---a wide family of relaxations is available~\cite{booth1962,wu1992,lin1993,lin1995,denglinwang1999,fang2000,ma2000new,xu2002algorithm,yamadalin2002,yamadamatsui2002,UDpaper2,UDpaper13,UDpaper10,lu2006class,linphoakao2017}, having some of them usefulness for practical applications such as functional magnetic resonance imaging~\cite{linphoakao2017} and manufacturing and high-technology industries~\cite{xu2002algorithm}.
 Moreover, another family of relaxations emerged from the design of numerical integration schemes~\cite{hickernell1998,hickernell1998b,UDpaper8hickernellliu,UDpaper8liuhickernell,zhou2013,ke2015}.

-In this paper, our aim is twofold.
-On the one hand, we survey existing relaxations of orthogonal arrays.
-We do an in-depth review of the existing literature, comparing them through the measures of non-orthogonality that we call \emph{unbalance} and \emph{tolerance}.
-On the other hand, we explore, in this new setting, three ways to produce almost orthogonal arrays: a meta-heuristic local search algorithm and the two usual methods for producing orthogonal arrays, integer programming (IP)~\cite{rosenber1995,carlini2007,bulutoglu2008,vieira2011,geyer2014,geyer2019} and algebraic constructions~\cite[Ch.~3]{heslst1999}.
+In this paper, we explore, in this new setting, three ways to produce almost orthogonal arrays: a meta-heuristic local search algorithm and the two usual methods for producing orthogonal arrays, integer programming (IP)~\cite{rosenber1995,carlini2007,bulutoglu2008,vieira2011,geyer2014,geyer2019} and algebraic constructions~\cite[Ch.~3]{heslst1999}.
 We compare all the obtained arrays with all those existing in the literature, whenever this was possible\footnote{In this work, we consider the so-called fixed-level or unmixed arrays.
 Hence we can only compare against those, and not against the existing mixed-level almost orthogonal arrays.}.

 Moreover, in our search for new almost orthogonal arrays, we perform extensive computation using IP and meta-heuristics local search.
 Additionally, we consider symmetric arrays as a tool to reduce the search space.
 Even though, the search for almost orthogonal arrays is more flexible, this search is still a challenging combinatorial optimization problem.
 In this way, by restricting to arrays with symmetries, we are able to bring the search methods to a computationally more tractable point.